grjsmith/practical_strategy_for_technologists/Chapter6.md

 Then we get **Solving problems is business as usual.**

-This philosophy is at the heart of what it means to to be a product and technology oprganisation and further reinforces that there is no calm, business-as-usual state that protects us from change, disruption and problem solving.
+This philosophy is at the heart of what it means to to be a product and technology organisation and further reinforces that there is no calm, business-as-usual state that protects us from change, disruption and problem solving.
 The ultimate goal of the strategist in a modern organisation should be to leave behind them an organisation that looks for opportunity in every change and thinks of problems as their day-to-day business and isn't aiming for some rest state where everyone gets to relax.
 Instead our organisations should be striving for a state where everyone is empowered to solve the problems the business and products face every day and have all the tools and resources they need so solving those problems isn't emotionally and psychologically exhausting.

 ## Utmost use of force